avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. Most of my work at NDS was doing software security research including occasional code security audits.

-2. I was one of the first security researchers in the world to prove that the ubiquitous virtual machine packages, e.g. VMWare and VirtualBox, could break simple DRM protection schemes like date restrictions or replay count.
+2. I was one of the first security researchers in the world to prove that the ubiquitous virtual machine packages, e.g. _VMWare_ and _VirtualBox_, could break simple _DRM_ protection schemes like date restrictions or replay count.

-3. I showed how X64 virtualization hardware could be used together with [QEMU](https://en.wikipedia.org/wiki/QEMU) to break the software random number generator (RNG).
-This was a very critical attack because the fundamental security assumption was that each client PC had a world wide unique cryptographic "nonce".
-But if confederate clients could share their nonces then a single license could be shared by all members of the confederacy.
+3. I showed how _X64_ virtualization hardware could be used together with [QEMU](https://en.wikipedia.org/wiki/QEMU) to break the software random number generator (RNG).
+This was a very critical attack because the fundamental security assumption was that each client PC had a worldwide unique cryptographic "nonce".
+But if confederate clients could share their nonces on their own trivial web server then a single license could be shared by all members of the confederacy.
 At that time, c.
 2007, the cycle counter instruction `RDTSC` was easily subverted by the virtualization technology.
 After I left the company, since 2012 the CPU has a hardware RNG instruction `RDRAND` which is a much safer instruction from the perspective of security.

 4. I invited outside security researchers to give lectures and seminars to in-house developers on state-of-the-art security techniques.
 Based upon these lectures I developed an obfuscated [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language))-like compiler that was extremely difficult to reverse engineer.

-5. In 2007 NDS was invited by the Chinese government TV system to protect the 2008 Beijing Olympics TV feed.
+5. In 2007 NDS was invited by the Chinese government CCTV system to protect the 2008 Beijing Olympics TV feed.
 I "almost" won the contract.
 The Chinese government did not want Microsoft to be involved in the bidding because nearly 100% of servers and client PCs had stolen operating system licenses which could easily be revealed when Microsoft installed the protection software.
-At time the Olympic TV feed was owned by Microsoft company MSNBC.
+At time the Olympic TV feed was owned by a Microsoft company MSNBC.
 Eventually Microsoft agreed not to sue China for the stolen operating system licenses, and they offered the protection package for free so they won the contract.

 6. The Israeli satellite TV operators had their feed stolen by Israeli expats in the US, and more massively in the Palestinian areas.
 I showed how to it was possible to easily technically stop these thefts.
-For reasons that are still not clear to me, the operators showed no interest in stopping the thefts.
+For reasons that are still not clear to me, the operators showed no interest in stopping these thefts.

-7. My first job at NDS was as a contractor.
+7. My first job at NDS was as a quality assurance (_QA_) contractor.
 I built a tester and simulator for the NDS satellite software.
 I designed a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) in [TCL](https://en.wikipedia.org/wiki/Tcl) to do this task.
-After my analysis of their software, I concluded that there were critical flaws in the design.
+After my analysis of their software, I concluded that there were critical flaws in its design.
 I was quite knowledgeable in VAX/VMS O/S internals.
 The junior VP in charge of the project refused to believe that a "mere QA guy" could have such knowledge, so I built a graduated test program that blew his (virtual) satellite out of the sky.
 Afterwards my software was installed on every developer's desktop.
 Before checking in software into their version control system, it became standard operating procedure to run a 10 minute test prior to check-in.

-8. I worked with the QA department to analyze their bug reports, and concluded that nearly 50% of their software effort was bug fixes.
+8. I worked with NDS' _QA_ department to analyze their bug reports, and concluded that nearly 50% of their software effort was bug fixes.
 And they had more than 1000 software developers!
 I worked with the QA department in order to implement a program to greatly reduce bugs.
 I recall that their biggest problem was lazy software builds that often contained tens of thousands of warnings.
 My most important improvement was insisting on zero warnings, or adding explicit compiler approval of any warning to be explicitly allowed.

 </details>
 $endif